YoWASP/runtime-js/README.md

 If the application returns a non-zero exit code, the exception `Exit` (exported alongside the `runX` function) is raised.
 This exception has two properties:
 - The `code` property indicates the exit code.
 (Currently this is always 1 due to WebAssembly peculiarities.)
 - The `files` property represents the state of the virtual filesystem after the application terminated.
 This property can be used to retrieve log files or other data aiding in diagnosing the error.

+While in general the `runX` function returns a promise, there are two special cases.
+Calling `runX()` (with no arguments) does not run the application, but preloads and caches, in memory, all of the necessary resources.
+Calling `runX([...])` (with arguments) after that executes the application synchronously instead of returning a promise.

 [Uint8Array]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array